Run a one-time action on page load

 Key points

-DataSource onLoaded is an alternative for data-driven init: When the one-time action depends on fetched data, attach it to the DataSource component's onLoaded event instead — it fires after the initial fetch completes and receives the loaded data directly.
+DataSource onLoaded for data-driven init: When the one-time action depends on fetched data, attach it to a DataSource's onLoaded event instead — it fires after the initial fetch completes and receives the loaded data directly.

 See also